curl/everything-curl/sourcecode-contributing.md

 project.
 They are some of the people listed in the [The development team](curl-devteam.md) section.

-You can always bring a discussion to the mailing list and motivate why you think your changes should get accepted, or perhaps even object to other changes that are getting in and similar.
+You can always bring a discussion to the mailing list and motivation why you think your changes should get accepted, or perhaps even object to other changes that are getting in and so forth.
 You can even suggest yourself or someone else to be given "push rights" and become one of the selected few in that team.